AsiaCoin/AsiaCoinFix/README.md

 Asiacoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.

-At the moment of writing, Asiacoin transaction is done and confirmed in around 20 seconds which is much faster than Bitcoin transaction confirmed in around 40 minutes
+At the moment of writing, Asiacoin transaction is done and confirmed much faster than Bitcoin transaction confirmed in around 40 minutes

 Asiacoin is a PoS-based cryptocurrency http://en.wikipedia.org/wiki/Proof-of-stake